gatechain/gatechain-gitbook/general/governance.md

 # 1. **DAO-Driven Decentralized Governance**
-- **On-Chain Proposals and Voting**:
-  GateChain implements decentralized governance through **GateChain DAO**, where token holders can submit proposals and participate in on-chain voting to decide on protocol upgrades, fund allocation, and other key matters.
-Proposal types include technical improvements, ecosystem fund usage, and node management.

 - **Role of Governance Token (GT)**:
   GT token holders' voting power is proportional to their holdings, and the system supports delegated voting, allowing users to delegate their voting rights to professional representatives to improve decision-making efficiency.